AI Dubbing

 5. Playback Monitors: Visual playback systems guide actors in syncing their dialogue with the original footage.
 Captions or beeps help ensure perfect timing.

 6. Portable Solutions for Remote ADR: During the pandemic, remote automated dialogue replacement became widespread.
 Portable equipment, like USB microphones and cloud-based platforms, enabled actors to deliver high-quality recordings from home.
+Today, even creators working on smaller projects can leverage free video dubbing software to experiment with ADR and enhance their productions without major investments.

 The ADR Process: A Step-by-Step Breakdown